brunoonofre64/dslist/README_EN.md

 # DSLIST Project 🍃

+### In summary, the project consists of an API whose objective is to fetch information about games in the system.
+The API offers functionality such as searching for games by ID, obtaining a complete list of games and retrieving all games belonging to a specific list.

-### The project's goal is to develop an API based on REST standards, which offers four endpoints to fetch game data previously stored in a database.
+##### The project's goal is to develop an API based on REST standards, which offers four endpoints to fetch game data previously stored in a database.
 For the deployment of the project, [Railway](https://railway.app) service in the cloud was used.
 In addition, the project was configured with a continuous integration and delivery (CI/CD) flow through a Github repository.
 The project's goal is to develop an API based on REST standards, which offers four endpoints to fetch game data previously stored in a database.
 For the deployment of the project, the Railway service in the cloud was used.
 In addition, the project was configured with a continuous integration and delivery (CI/CD) flow through a Github repository.
-### With the CI/CD concept, each push performed on the main branch of the repository automatically triggers a build and deployment treadmill.
+##### With the CI/CD concept, each push performed on the main branch of the repository automatically triggers a build and deployment treadmill.
 This means that whenever there is an update to the source code, the system will jump into action, building the application and deploying it to the configured environment.
-### CI/CD allows you to automate and streamline the development process, ensuring software quality through automated testing and ensuring that code changes are delivered to the production environment quickly and reliably.
+##### CI/CD allows you to automate and streamline the development process, ensuring software quality through automated testing and ensuring that code changes are delivered to the production environment quickly and reliably.
 With this approach, it is possible to avoid errors and inconsistencies, in addition to facilitating the maintenance and evolution of the project over time.

 #### Project Versions Used
 ###### - java - 11